-Students using AI coding assistance report 40% faster project completion times and significantly improved code quality compared to traditional learning methods.
-The instant feedback loop helps reinforce good programming practices while preventing the frustration that often leads to students abandoning coding altogether.
+Students using AI coding assistance report 40% faster project completion times and significantly improved code quality.
+The instant feedback loop reinforces good programming practices while preventing frustration that causes students to abandon coding.

-Cursor's free tier offers 2,000 code completions monthly—typically sufficient for coursework and small projects.
-GitHub Copilot provides similar limits with 2,000 completions and 50 chat messages per month.
-For comparison, these limits would cost $15-30 monthly on paid plans.
+Cost barriers have been eliminated through generous free tiers.
+Cursor's free tier provides 2,000 completions monthly—sufficient for coursework and small projects.
+GitHub Copilot offers similar limits that would cost $15-30 monthly on paid plans.

 The free tier includes: